yehia67/documentation/wallets/0.1/hub/introduction/overview.md

 **Deposit address management:** Hub derives a new address from a new seed for every deposit.
 To do so, Hub uses the withdrawal management to check whether an address was already withdrawn from.
 If an address has been withdrawn from, Hub creates a new seed UUID to use to derive a new deposit address.

-**Sweeps:** When actioning a user's withdrawal request, Hub creates a bundle, called a [sweep](../concepts/sweeps.md), that also moves funds from users' deposit addresses to one of the Hub owner's addresses.
+**Sweeps:** When issuing a withdrawal, Hub creates a bundle, called a [sweep](../concepts/sweeps.md), that also moves funds from users' deposit addresses to one of the Hub owner's addresses.

 ## Limitations

 Hub helps to stop users from withdrawing from spent addresses, but it doesn't stop users from depositing into them.

-If a user deposits tokens into a spent address, you can use the `recoverFunds` method in one of the APIs.
+If a user deposits tokens into a spent address, you can use the `recoverFunds` API call in one of the APIs.

 ## Repository